wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

 ```

 ### Table of measurements by subject and activity for summarized data set
 Each subject has one mean for each variable for each activity.
-I extracted 66 variable.
+I extracted 66 variables.
 ```S
      WALKING WALKING_UPSTAIRG WALKING_DOWNSTAIRS SITTING STANDING LAYING
   1       66               66                 66      66       66     66